 - Return the skillet to the oven and turn the oven to broil.
 Bake under the broiler for 7-10 minutes until the socca is cooked through and set.

-- The socca is done once it slightly pulls away from the sides of the pan and the edges brown.
+- The socca is done once it slightly pulls away from the sides of the pan and the edges turn golden brown.

 - Once the socca is prepared, top with your favorite toppings.
 We like to sprinkle ours with freshly chopped rosemary and an additional small sprinkle of sea salt.
 Others may prefer feta and cooked veggies on top.
 A gluten-free socca pizza also sounds delish.

 If using a 10-inch skillet, adjust the measurements for the batter to ¾ cup chickpea flour, ¾ cup water, 1½ tablespoons extra virgin olive oil and ¼ teaspoon + 1 big pinch sea salt.
 Still use 1 extra tablespoon of extra virgin olive oil in the bottom of the pan before cooking.

 - Calories: 92

 Just wondering what this would be like made with either buckwheat or quinoa flour?

 I've never tried either of those here.
 Socca is traditionally made with chickpea flour so I'd stick with that! ~E